 HUD requires that the PHA offer all families the choice of paying income-based rent or flat rent at least annually.
 The PHA's policies for offering families a choice of rents are located in Chapter 6.
 For families who choose flat rents, the PHA must conduct a reexamination of family composition at least annually, and must conduct a reexamination of family income at least once every 3 years [24 CFR 960.257(a)(2)].
 The PHA is only required to provide the amount of income-based rent the family might pay in those years that the PHA conducts a full reexamination of income and family composition, or upon request of the family after the family submits updated income information [24 CFR 960.253(e)(2)].
+However, theses regulations are not applicable to over-income families.
+Once an over-income determination is made, the PHA must conduct an income reexamination at 12 and 24 months, as applicable, to determine if the family remains over-income [Notice PIH 2023-03].
 As it does for families that pay income-based rent, the PHA must also review compliance with the community service requirement for families with nonexempt individuals.
 This part contains the PHA's policies for conducting reexaminations of families who choose to pay flat rents.